scottdware/go-panos/README.md

 This API allows you to do the following:

 * List objects on devices: address, service, custom-url-category, device-groups (Panorama), policies, tags, templates, log forwarding profiles, security profile groups, managed devices (Panorama), etc..
+* Retrieve information about all applications (predefined) or a single one.
 * Create, rename, and delete objects.
 * Create security rules.
 * View jobs on a device.